francisco-solis99/counterEvents/README.md

 CRUD for create events, delete them, edit them and sort them with the drag and drop feature available.
 The application was created with the MVC (model, view, controller) using each module with their name.
 The events are administrated by the local storage and the model javascript module.

+The events appear with the days left for the event or with the number of days late.

 ## Technologies used:
 - HTML
 - CSS